Ultra-thin corrugated metamaterial film as large-area transmission dynode: Design

-The focusing effect of these octagonal-shaped cells have been simulated with COMSOL (figure \ref{fig:3}).
-A cell with a height of $\SI{5}{\um}$ is already sufficient to focus SEs, but the focusing point can be tailored by varying the height of the unit cells.
-The simulation also shows that PEs and SEs that enter the small square pattern in the corner of each octagonal are 'lost', since they land next to the pixel pads.
+With these design rules in mind, two patterns are considered for the metamaterial tynodes: hexagonal honeycomb and octagonal.
+The hexagonal pattern fulfils the design criteria and has the desired properties, but the triangular lattice does not match the square spacing of pixels on a TimePix chip.
+Therefore, the octagonal pattern is designed to be compatible with a TimePix chip.
+First, the square lattice of the pattern matches the pitch/displacement of the pixel pads.
+Second, the octagonal-shaped cups have a focusing effect on SEs, which concentrate and bundle SEs above the individual pixel pads.
+The focusing effect of these octagonal-shaped cells has been simulated with COMSOL (figure \ref{fig:4}).
+A cell with a height of $\SI{5}{\um}$ is already sufficient to focus SEs, but the focusing point can be tailored by varying the height of the unit cells and/or the potential difference between the multiplication stages.
+Although, the latter is often attuned to the required electron energy to obtain the highest TEY for a given film thickness and is therefore a less flexible design parameter.
+The simulation also shows that PEs and SEs that enter the small square cups in the corner of each octagonal tend to land next to the pixel pads.
 This needs to be taken into consideration when estimating the collection efficiency.

-The dimensions of the cells are chosen to match the pitch of the pixels and is shown in figure \ref{fig:4} for both patterns.
-The rib height and width are $\SI{5}{\um}$, which is relatively shallow.
-Incoming electrons can still reach the bottom of the rib and contribute to electron multiplication.
-Increasing the height further, the chance for incoming electrons to reach the bottom of the trench will decrease, since only electrons that enter perpendicularly will manage to do so.
-The unit diameter is $\SI{50}{\um}$ and has a pitch of $\SI{55}{\um}$ (which is the same as the pitch between pixels).
-The windows are differently sized and are designed to open arrays with 16x16 or 64x64 unit cells.
-An additional margin is added to account for the slope due to the etching process.
-The windows have a width of (0.88+0.74) $\SI{}{\mm}$ and (3.52+0.74) $\SI{}{\mm}$ with a surface area of 2.64 and 18.2 $\SI{}{\square\mm}$, respectively.

-The emission film is a tri-layer Al\textsubscript{2}O\textsubscript{3} composite with a thickness of 10/5/$\SI{15}{\nm}$.
-This film is functionalized as a SEE membrane by encapsulating a TiN layer, which is needed to sustain electron emission for prolonged operation \cite{Chan2020}.